 At LaMarca Law Group, P.C., our Des Moines medical malpractice attorneys work diligently to represent victims of medical mistakes.
+We have been fighting for injury victims in the community for years, and if you have left the hospital worse off than you were before, we want to hear from you.
 If you or a loved one has been injured or made ill by the negligent actions of a doctor, nurse, anesthesiologist, or other medical professional, contact our firm at (515) 225-2600 for a consultation on your rights.

 Handling Medical Malpractice Cases in Des Moines, Iowa

 If you have suffered an injury due to medical malpractice, a Des Moines medical malpractice lawyer at LaMarca Law Group, P.C. can help.
 Victims of medical negligence or error may be entitled to just compensation from the party at fault.
 An attorney at our Des Moines law firm can investigate the circumstances of your case and determine if you have a legal claim to compensation.
 Contact us for more information on:

 It is important to note that a poor outcome does not necessarily mean that your healthcare professional committed malpractice.
 Your lawyer will be able to investigate your case and consult with experts to determine whether you have a valid malpractice case.
 If you even suspect that your healthcare professional may not have performed to the standard of care, do not hesitate to contact a lawyer.

 Because physicians are highly educated professionals with specialized skill sets, many patients trust their medical providers implicitly.
 While many doctors meet their patients’ expectations, far too many Iowans are injured each year by medical negligence, improper treatment, and subpar care.